balena-io/docs/pages/learn/develop/integrations/bluemix.md

 Your code then can interact with Bluemix to set up new devices as it fits your use case.

 One common use case is setting up a device on Bluemix with the same device ID (name) as on {{ $names.company.lower }}.
-For this, at the moment you need to use the resin SDK ([Python](/tools/python-sdk/), [Node.js](/tools/sdk/)) to get the device's name.
+For this, at the moment you need to use the {{ $names.company.lower }} SDK ([Python](/tools/python-sdk/), [Node.js](/tools/sdk/)) to get the device's name.
 You can also use the SDK to create the relevant `BLUEMIX_DEVICE_ID` and `BLUEMIX_DEVICE_TOKEN` environment variables, if you device code uses them for authenticating to Bluemix (for example reusing code that can either manually or automatically register to Bluemix).

-To use the resin SDK from a device, at the moment you have to pass your {{ $names.company.lower }} API key (found in the Dashboard / Preferences section) to the device, for example through environment variables.
+To use the {{ $names.company.lower }} SDK from a device, at the moment you have to pass your {{ $names.company.lower }} API key (found in the Dashboard / Preferences section) to the device, for example through environment variables.

 For example projects implementing automatic device setup, see the [sample apps](#sample-apps) section below.